One day as Stef – BI Analyst / Developer

 Describe a typical morning for you.

 Similarly to other people, my morning starts with a light breakfast and a cup of hot coffee.
 After I’m fully awake I head towards my first challenge of the day – Sofia’s morning traffic and finding a good place to park near the office.
 Naturally, I get to work on time for the morning meeting, where the whole development team discusses the tasks for the day.
 Last but not least, I read all my e-mails and then answer them

 My team’s main job is actually very creative and innovative.
-We use huge databases, which are provided to us by the clients, and based on them we build applications, helping our customers easily analyse their corporate data and effortlessly solve any company problems.
+We use huge databases, which are provided to us by the clients, and based on them, we build applications, helping our customers easily analyze their corporate data and effortlessly solve any company problems

 One afternoon a colleague of mine started complaining that their computer mouse was acting weird and going all over the place without anyone touching it.
 At first, no one believed him, but eventually, people started gathering up on his desk to witness the phenomenon and watched him struggle to regain control over his PC.
 It turned out that another colleague from the same floor switched around their mouse USBs while everyone was on break, as a prank, and that actually they were controlling the “crazy” mouse all this time.
 We didn’t let this go for weeks after and there were plenty of jokes that came out of that moment.